Miami

 Miami Residential Outlook 2026 — Where the Trade Has Repriced and Where It Has Not

 The post-2021 Miami surge has cooled selectively.
-This is where we think the next cycle's value sits.
+This is where we think the next cycle's value sits, what we are watching, and where the carrying-cost math has not yet caught up with the price.

 Miami's post-2021 capital inflow — the Latin American flight, the Northeast and California migration, the institutional capital chasing both — produced one of the sharpest single-market repricings in modern US real estate history.
 By the second half of 2024 that wave had clearly cooled.
-The question for 2026 is which parts have repriced healthily and which still have air underneath them.
+The question for 2026 is which parts have repriced healthily, which still have air underneath them, and where the structural carrying-cost shock has not yet caught up with the headline price.

 Where the market has cooled

-The high-rise pre-construction market has slowed sharply.
+The high-rise pre-construction market has slowed sharply since mid-2023.
 Deposit forfeitures have ticked up.
-The international buyer composition is shifting — the Argentine and Russian flows that defined 2021-2022 are not what they were.
-Vertical luxury inventory is the most exposed part of the market to insurance and assessment uncertainty.
+The international buyer composition is shifting — the Argentine and Russian flows that defined 2021–2022 are not what they were, partly for political reasons and partly because the FX advantage that fueled them has moderated.
+Vertical luxury inventory is the most exposed part of the market to insurance and assessment uncertainty, and the older condo inventory (pre-1990, coastal) is genuinely repricing downward as SB 4-D structural studies surface real liabilities.

 Where we still see structural support